SAP-samples/bulletinboard-reviews-nodejs/README.md

 ## How to work locally

-Use the script `run-locally <script>`.
-Supply the script defined in package.json, e.g. `start` to start the server, `start:debug` to run the server in debug mode, `test` to execute the tests and `test:debug` to run the tests in debug mode.
+Use the script `run-db.sh` to start your local postgres DB instance.
+Afterwards, you can run `start-app-locally.sh` to start your local API endpoint.
+Optionally, you can add the parameter `debug` in order to start your local server in debug mode.

 ## How to work in the cloud